dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="classificationlabel"></a>Classification Label
 A type of [Annotation](#annotation) that is used to categorize Items based on the sum of characteristics it has.
-Usually text is attributed to a classification label, describing the category in which the Item was classified.
+Usually text is attributed to a classification Label, describing the category in which the Item was classified.
 For example, shirt, clouse, pants, coat would all fall under the classification of Clothing.

 ### <a name="command"></a>Command

-Stefan - Please add content here that defines what a command is.
-Thx!
+A program or utility that runs from the command line is known as a **command**.
+An interface that accepts lines of text and converts them into instructions for your computer is known as a command line.
+A graphical user interface (GUI) is simply a command-line program abstraction.

 ## D
 ### <a name="dataset"></a>Dataset ([Entity](#entity))